Lewisburg, West Virginia: Arts and culture

 Other annual celebrations include two food festivals, Taste of Our Towns (TOOT) in October and the Chocolate Festival in April, and the Lewisburg Literary Festival, a celebration of books and the written word, held in August.
-Speakers at the Literary Festival have included Homer Hickam, author of Rocket Boys, Jeanette Walls, author of The Glass Castle, Garth Stein, author of The Art of Racing in the Rain, NBA basketball legend Jerry West, NPR's Noah Adams, West Virginia Poet Laureate and children's author Marc Harshman, and children's author Tom Angleberger of the Origami Yoda series.
+Speakers at the Literary Festival have included Homer Hickam, author of Rocket Boys; Jeanette Walls, author of The Glass Castle; Garth Stein, author of The Art of Racing in the Rain; NBA basketball legend Jerry West; NPR's Noah Adams; West Virginia Poet Laureate and children's author Marc Harshman; and children's author Tom Angleberger of the Origami Yoda series.

 In 2013, musicians in the community created the West Virginia Winter Music Festival, as a fundraiser for musicians in need of financial support due to a life emergency.
 It has grown to be an anticipated event in the area every January.

 The Greenbrier Classic Concert series are held in nearby Fairlea at the State Fair Grounds every July.
 Artists who have performed include West Virginia native Brad Paisley, Carrie Underwood, Keith Urban, Reba McEntire.
 Miranda Lambert, Rod Stewart, Lionel Richie, Victoria Justice, Jon Bon Jovi, Kenny Chesney, Aerosmith, Maroon 5 and Jimmy Buffett.

+Parks and recreation

+Lewisburg is a qualified Tree City USA as recognized by the National Arbor Day Foundation.

 Transportation

 Historic Lewisburg is centered at the crossroads of U.S. Route 60, historically called The Midland Trail, and U.S. Route 219.
 Interstate 64's intersection with U.S. Route 219 near the northern border of the town has drawn most modern development into that area.

-Greenbrier Valley Airport supports a vibrant general aviation community, and also has direct daily flights on Contour Airlines to Charlotte, NC.
+Greenbrier Valley Airport supports a vibrant general aviation community, and also has direct daily flights on SkyWest Airlines to Charlotte, North Carolina and Chicago, Illinois.

+Media

+Lewisburg has two local newspapers, the daily West Virginia Daily News and the weekly Mountain Messenger.

 Folklore

-Bat Boy

-In 1991 in Lewisburg, West Virginia, an American supermarket tabloid known as the “Weekly World News” began circulating an article about the “Bat Boy”.
-The boy was described as a large-eyed, fanged human child.
-The 10 year-old child was believed to have fallen in Lost World Caverns back in the 1950’s and then escaped 30 years later in 1992.
-There are a lot of beliefs and opinions regarding the “Bat Boy” and how he has survived all of these years.
-Some believe he was raised by bats and others believe he was raised by some population of subterranean begins that live underneath the area.
-“Bat Boy”, being half human, half subterranean life, is a creature of many characteristics, according to some, “He offered his acute hearing services to the government after the September 11th bombings to go to Afghanistan and help with the search for Osama Bin Laden.
-Most say the “Bat Boy has left them alone, but say that the boy is “getting tired of what is happening above ground with the fracking and polluting”.
+In 1991, the American supermarket tabloid the Weekly World News published an article about the "Bat Boy", described as a large-eyed, fanged human child who, according to the article, had fallen in Lost World Caverns as a 10-year-old in the 1950s and escaped 30 years later in 1992.
+"Bat Boy" is described as a hybrid of human and subterranean life.

-In 1997, “Bat Boy” became the subject of an off-Broadway horror rock musical, “Bat Boy.
-The Musical”.
-The musical was written by Keith Farley and Brian Flemmings, with music and lyrics by Laurence O’Keefe.
+In 1997, "Bat Boy" became the subject of an off-Broadway horror rock musical, Bat Boy: The Musical.
+It was written by Keith Farley and Brian Flemmings, with music and lyrics by Laurence O'Keefe.